Invasion (cancer): Collective migration

-Much is known about the involvement of TGF-β in carcinogenesis, with its role being twofold.
-Taylor et al. have drawn attention to the fact that TGF-β, which acts in the epithelial cells of the mammary gland as a potent tumor suppressor at the early stages of cancer, can affect tumor development via interaction with oncogenic cytokines.
-Increased expression of TGF-β has been associated with the progression of tumor, which has often been observed, e.g., at the later stages of breast cancer.
-The role of TGF-β in epithelial-stromal migration during tumor progression has not been studied sufficiently.
-TGF-β is supposed to be a key regulator of the interactions between the tumor and stroma, which promotes collective cell migration in breast cancer.
+The involvement of TGF-β in carcinogenesis is twofold.
+TGF-β, which acts in the epithelial cells of the mammary gland as a potent tumor suppressor at the early stages of cancer, can affect tumor development via interaction with oncogenic cytokines.
+Increased expression of TGF-β has been associated with the progression of tumors, which has often been observed, e.g., at the later stages of breast cancer.
+TGF-β is a regulator of the interactions between the tumor and stroma, which promotes collective cell migration in breast cancer.

-It has been established that leader cells express podoplanin, a transmembrane glycoprotein that is expressed under normal conditions in kidney podocytes, type 1 lung alveolar cells, skeletal muscle cells, placenta, etc. Podoplanin expression in breast cancer cells induces cell migration and invasion with the formation of filopodia and simultaneous retention of Ecadherin expression.
+It has been established that leader cells express podoplanin, a transmembrane glycoprotein that is expressed under normal conditions in kidney podocytes, type 1 alveolar cells, skeletal muscle cells, placenta, etc. Podoplanin expression in breast cancer cells induces cell migration and invasion with the formation of filopodia and simultaneous retention of E-cadherin expression.

-Data have been reported indicating that collectively migrating cancer cells can use the ability of adjacent mesenchymal cells to modify the structure of the matrix and rebuild it, and then follow in their “footsteps.”
+Collectively migrating cancer cells can potentially use the ability of adjacent mesenchymal cells to modify the structure of the matrix and rebuild it, and then follow in their "footsteps".
 In in vitro experiments, the introduction of fibroblasts in the culture induces collective tumor cell migration to the underlying matrix in the form of chains.
-Therefore, fibroblasts are a “guide” for invading tumor cells, remodeling the surrounding extracellular matrix to pathways with thick collagen bundles on the sides and a lack of a matrix in the center.
+In this way, fibroblasts guide invading tumor cells, remodeling the surrounding extracellular matrix into pathways with thick collagen bundles on the sides and a lack of a matrix in the center.

-LIM-kinase, a member of one of the protein families, plays a role in the development of collective migration by tumor cells.
+LIM-kinase, an enzyme whose substrate stabilizes actin, plays a role in the collective migration of tumor cells.
 This protein is known to be involved in the regulation of developing invadopodias, which are structures typical of malignant tumor cells and responsible for the destruction of the surrounding extracellular matrix.
 Excessive activation of LIM-kinase is displayed in breast cancer.
 Breast tumor cells with suppressed expression of the LIM-kinase gene lose their ability to invade due to the loss of their ability to disrupt the extracellular matrix.

 Single cell invasion

-Such a type of invasive growth as single cell invasion, also called individual cell migration, is distinguished based on the detection, during morphological analysis, of individual tumor cells that invade the surrounding tissues independently of each other.
+Single cell invasion is distinguished by individual tumor cells invading the surrounding tissues independently of each other.
 In this type of tumor invasion, single cell migration can occur via two different movement types: mesenchymal and amoeboid.
-A number of researchers point to the possibility of a “shift” from one type of migration to the other (from mesenchymal to amoeboid and vice versa, Fig. 1) in the case of single cell invasion.
+These movement types are highly plastic and can shift from one type of migration to the other (from mesenchymal to amoeboid and vice versa).
 These transitions usually occur upon changes in the activity of certain cell molecules when tumor cells have to adapt to the peculiarities of the microenvironment.